q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 Most of attributes are common to the `Convolution layer`.
 * Just like Keras, we will set the `stride` to `kernel_size` if nothing is given.
 * The pools is a list of available pooling type.
-Currently, i have only included 3.
+Currently, I have only included 3.

 #### 3.1.4.2 Method `set_output_shape`
 As always, this method will always be called from the stackking class.